TheooKing/FedoraLook/README.md

 To change your GTK theme you must change it from the Gnome-Tweaks app

-If you want to change some theme to your own taste through the terminal, find what get's changed with this:
+If you want to change some theme to your own taste through the terminal, find what file changed with this command:

     $ dconf watch /